KevinFalank/web_flashcards/README.md

   If there are merge conflicts, follow the instructions below.

 ## Handling a pull request with merge conflicts.

+  So.
+It happened.
+Two people edited the same file and tried to merge it.
+Oh no!
+What do you do

   1. To be written